lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 in 0.002 seconds
 {% endcodeblock %}

-TIP: phantomjs in already included in `./spec/javascipt/support/phantomjs` but you may have to compile it on your machine
+TIP 1: phantomjs in already included in `./spec/javascipt/support/phantomjs` but you may have to compile it on your machine.

-TIP2: you can also see more detailed tests output in the browser, just navigate to `http://localhost:8888/jasmine`
+TIP 2: you can also see more detailed tests output in the browser, just navigate to `http://localhost:8888/jasmine`.

 ## Step one: class TodoList.Models.Tasks should be defined and it can be instantiated